icloud-photos-downloader/icloud_photos_downloader/docs/authentication.md

 ## Access from Mainland China

-Access to iCloud.com is blocked from mainland China. `icloudpd` can be used with `--domain cn` parameter to support downloading iCloud photos from mainland China, however, people reported mixed results with that parameter.
+Access to iCloud.com is blocked from mainland China. `icloudpd` can be used with `--domain cn` parameter to support downloading iCloud Photos from mainland China, however, people reported mixed results with that parameter.

 ## FIDO